 Actual usability

-Reliable super long battery
+Reliable ultra-long battery life

 More practical use for trail runners